kseniiaivanova/zecond_pay/README.md

 # README

-Welcome to ZecondPay!
-This is an example of a RedwoodJS-Zaver integration made as a degree project.
-Integration allows startups using [RedwoodJS](https://redwoodjs.com) and selling durable goods accept online payments.
+Welcome to Eventura!
+This is an example of a RedwoodJS-Zaver integration made as an event booking simulation.
+Integration allows companies using [RedwoodJS](https://redwoodjs.com) accept online payments.
+No real payments are made with this app so you can test the payment flow.

 > **Prerequisites**
 >